 The endocrine disruptors are numerous, widespread and have many different functions.
 What the chemicals have in common is that they have endocrine activity properties, meaning they disturb our body’s natural hormone system.

 Endocrine disruption symptoms

-Some of the endocrine disruptors in cosmetics are preservatives while others are biological hormones added to skincare products, for example, in anti-aging products.
+Some of the endocrine disruptors in cosmetics are preservatives while others are biological hormones added to skincare products, for example, in anti-ageing products.

 Exposure to endocrine disruptors is by many considered especially concerning as hormones affect more or less everything that happens in our bodies.

-The hormone systems work as the messengers of the body and influence everything from development, growth, immunity, and reproduction, to behavior and metabolism.
+The hormone systems work as the messengers of the body and influence everything from development, growth, immunity, and reproduction, to behaviour and metabolism.